Teneriffe, Queensland: Heritage listings

+Education

+There are no schools in Teneriffe.
+The nearest government primary school is New Farm State School in neighbouring New Farm to the south.
+The nearest government secondary school is Fortitude Valley State Secondary College in neighbouring Fortitude Valley to the west.
+There are a number of non-government schools in the surrounding suburbs.

 Facilities

 The studios of radio station Nova 106.9 are in Commercial Road.

 Events

 In July each year, the Teneriffe Festival is held as a bold celebration of the suburb's community, history and glimpse of its future; In 2017, the Festival attracted 50,000 people who wandered the suburb's riverside streets and hidden laneways enjoying 25 musical performances and street acts, 40 local restaurants and food vendors, around 60 market stalls and displays, a large dedicated Kids World and dozens of community group stalls.

 Transport

 The Teneriffe ferry wharf connects it to CityCat and Cross River services.